 Useful HIPAA Resources

-The HHS.gov website contains extensive documentation on understanding HIPAA compliant server standards.
+The HHS.gov website is the site for the U.S. Department of Health & Human Services and contains extensive documentation on understanding the standards required for HIPAA-compliant servers.
 More information on the topic may be found here.

 Deploy A HIPAA Server

-As you can see, deploying a HIPAA compliant server involves a significant amount of time and expense for covered entities and business associates.
-While ServerMania does not offer HIPAA compliant hosting out of the box, it is possible to achieve HIPAA compliance using a ServerMania dedicated server and the right information data policies.
+As you can see, deploying HIPAA compliant server hosting involves a significant amount of time and expense for covered entities and business associates.
+ServerMania offers a large variety of managed services from HIPAA compliant cloud solutions to dedicated servers in their New York data center and Montreal data center.